 I recently met Brandon Slade, who runs an after-school and summer program for middle and high school students who struggle with ADHD, executive function, and dyslexia.
 We were discussing the challenges some students have with the pace and level of work they must master, even though they are very bright and capable of learning the required material.
 He mentioned the importance of giving some students an opportunity to pre-learn so that they can level the playing field.
 I asked Brandon to share a bit about his experience and thoughts for using summer as an opportunity for learning.
 He shared his thoughts below.

-The Value of “Pre-Teaching”
+The Value of “Pre-Teaching” for Kids with ADHD

 As summer nears, it’s a good time to think about whether you want to enroll your children in any activities while they’re out of school.
 Sometimes we think about signing our students up for sports, performance arts, or science programs to fine-tune their skills and perhaps give them a leg up on the competition, we encourage you to do the same with academics.
 Routine and practice are integral to the executive functioning of all successful students, regardless of the activity.
 The academic gains that are made during the school year, especially in math, reading, and writing will still need reinforcement to become solidified as long-term knowledge and skill.
 And for children who struggle with ADHD, executive function challenges, and learning challenges, “pre-teaching” information that will be covered in the next school year can provide them with an opportunity to learn in at a pace and in a manner that suits them best.
 School skills can slip over the summer, and we don’t want anyone to fall behind!